[FULL GUIDE] Unroasted Green Coffee Bean

 Green coffee beans are simply coffee beans that have not yet been roasted.
 Typically, coffee beans turn to a brown color after being roasted, which gives them their unique taste and aroma.
 However, before roasting, coffee beans are green.
 Unlike roasted coffee beans, unroasted green coffee beans contain a higher concentration of chlorogenic acids (CGA).

-Related [FULL GUIDE] Organic Green Coffee Bean
+Related [FULL GUIDE] Robusta Green Coffee Bean

 Chlorogenic acids are a type of polyphenol that has been shown to have significant health benefits.
 When coffee beans are roasted, they lose most of their CGA content due to the heat used during the process.
 Unroasted green coffee beans, on the other hand, have a higher concentration of CGA because they have not been exposed to high temperatures.